Cold Therapy Science

 • Contributes to improved mood and focus

 Why it matters: Dopamine is involved in motivation, reward, and attention.
-Regular cold exposure may help with mood regulation and mental clarity.
+Norepinephrine increases arousal, alertness, and cognitive function.
+Together, they may help with mood regulation and mental clarity.

 Stress Resilience